strongtownsmadison/postgresql_file_ingestion/README.md

 FYI, I haven't done really robust python development before, so a lot of concepts are new to me.
 I'm using Claude/ChatGPT to fill gaps and learn, so feel free to point out anything ridiculous I'm doing.

+If you want to talk about anything, you can @Ben Noffke on the Madison Strong Towns Discord.

 ## Set up to run locally
 I need to really build this out/script a way to make it easier for people.